 Northam Hospital is in Robinson Street and can be reached on 08 9690 1300.
 In an emergency, call 000

-A gate key is available from Neil Macpherson.
+A gate key is available from the Property Officer at the Administration Office.
 Keys will be posted to you, and should be returned by return post with payment for the site use within 5 days.
 There is a Scout Group in Northam and they may visit during a camp.

 Local fire restrictions must be observed at all times – details are available on the Shire of Northam website or by calling the Council’s municipal offices.
 Fires must be kept adequate for cooking when allowed and have a suitable clearing (fire break) of at least 3 metres on all sides.